 This vegan meringue topping is pillowy, fluffy, airy and just gorgeous to look at.
 I could seriously dive into a vat of this stuff, (total Willy Wonka-style) and never come back.
 Couldn’t you?

-I’m not the smarty pants behind this incredible discovery, and I learned how to make this vegan meringue from an ever-growing Facebook group dedicated for aquafaba recipes only.
+I’m not the smarty pants behind this incredible discovery, and I learned how to make this vegan meringue from an ever-growing Facebook group dedicated to aquafaba recipes only.
 It’s a place that is seriously somewhere over the rainbow.
 It’s crazy what can be created with bean water!

 For the remaining ingredients, you’ll need vanilla extract, sugar & cream of tartar (or xanthan gum).
 Now the cream of tartar isn’t 100% necessary, it just helps the meringue hold its shape better.